Table of Contents

 While a lot of progress has been made on the concept of content management, it has not culminated scientifically yet.
 While we have the prowess to create and continuously modify million-dollar ERP systems, an effective content management system that manages and creates content with speed, volume, and quality similar to how an ERP manages to take the company processes online and operational is yet to be made.
 However, an organized approach to content management is in the offing and helps keep things organized as long as the content aligns with the key brand or company goals.

-While these are some of the other challenges marketers face when it comes to content marketing, other challenges related to branding and influencer marketing appear now and then.
+While these are some of the other challenges marketers face when it comes to content marketing, other content marketing challenges related to branding and influencer marketing appear now and then.
 Especially in the age of outsourcing and umbrella brands with multiple sub-brands, managing an even consistent brand tone across channels gets difficult.

-While these are some of the other challenges, content marketers face daily, probably the most rampant of problems with current content marketing trends is how companies make it all about themselves and not the customers.
+While these are some of the other content marketing challenges that marketers face daily, probably the most rampant of problems with current content marketing trends is how companies make it all about themselves and not the customers.
 Company websites often capture information like where their offices are, where their factories are, and the numbers of employees they have while highlighting their product portfolios and key company values.
 However, while this tells the customer a lot about the company, it fails to answer the customers’ core question.

 Yes, today’s customers, especially Gen Z, are brand conscious.
-They care about sustainability and brands being true to their values, but what good is your website if the customer care number is hidden in some obscure corner the customer has to clicks ten times to reach?
+They care about sustainability and brands being true to their values, but what good is your website if the customer care number is hidden in some obscure corner the customer has to click ten times to reach?
 The issue here is not of knowledge but mindset.
 Many companies fail to understand that content marketing and advertising are two different things and need to be handled differently.

 Are you now wondering why companies still invest in content over product feature selling despite these content marketing challenges?
 This is major because, in today’s competitive landscape, customers are wary of sales pitches.